-Parents of students are responsible for their child's supervision until the child boards the bus in the morning and re-continues after the child leaves the bus at the end of the school day.
-Once a student boards the bus - and only at that time - does he or she become SCS Student Handbook the responsibility of the school system.
+Parents of students are responsible for their child's supervision until the child boards the bus in the morning and after the child leaves the bus at the end of the school day.
+Once a student boards the bus - and only at that time - does he or she become the responsibility of the school system.
 Such responsibility shall end when the student is delivered to the regular bus stop at the close of the school day.